-If you want to know how to quit opiates, you’re certainly not alone.
+If you want to know how to quit opiates for the long term, you’re certainly not alone.
 As many as 36 million people are addicted to opioid drugs around the world.
-However, there is hope for recovery, and learning about addiction treatment to achieve sobriety is the first step to regaining control over your life and your health.
+However, there is hope for recovery at the opiate addiction rehab center in Oregon.
+Start regaining control over your life and health by learning about addiction treatment.

 Identify the Addiction

 A great place to start the journey to recovery is by recognizing that your opiate intake has become an abuse or addiction problem.
 It’s only by admitting to and identifying the addiction that the healing process can officially begin.